-An annual report in which analyses presented cover the aggregate of employees, the self employed and government supported trainees at a broad industrial level.
+Information on the aggregate of employees, the self employed and government supported trainees at a broad industrial level for 2017.

 This report is based on statistics from three different sources that are already in the public domain, and provides estimates of workplace employment (or total jobs) in Wales.
 By also including detail over time, the report increases the information publicly available on jobs in Wales.